jgehrcke/gipc/docs/index.rst

 Child process creation may take a significant amount of time, especially on Windows.
 This time is not predictable.

-Often, the code in the parent should only proceed in the moment the child and the code in the child have reached a certain state.
+When code in the parent should only proceed in the moment the code in the child has reached a certain state, the proper way to tackle this is a bidirectional synchronization handshake:
-Applications must not rely on a child process "probably being up and running by now" or on "sufficient" constant waiting times.
-The proper way to tackle this is a bi-directional synchronization mechanism:

 - Process A sends a synchronization request to process B and waits for an acknowledgement response.
 It proceeds upon retrieval.
 - Process B sends the acknowledgement in the moment it retrieves the sync request and proceeds.

-This concept can easily be implemented using two ``gipc.pipe()s``:
+This concept can easily be implemented using a bidirectional ``gipc.pipe()``:

 .. code::